When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: (Multi-task) Multilingual NMT

 We follow the multi-task setting from prior works~\cite{siddhant-etal-2020-leveraging,wang-etal-2020-multi} and use the regular MT objective on batches with parallel data and a DAE objective on batches with monolingual data.
 The language token $\langle2\textsc{xx}\rangle$ informs the model about the DAE and MT tasks, as it instructs it to generate a semantically similar sentence in the \textsc{xx} language.
 We explore two DAE methods.

-\paragraph{MASS} \citet{song2019-dc} adapt the masked language modeling objective~\cite{devlin-etal-2019-bert} to sequence-to-sequence models.
-MASS masks a continuous span in the source sentence and trains the decoder to predict the masked fragment using \textit{only} the unmasked tokens (Figure~\ref{fig:mass}).
-Following \citet{siddhant2022towards,siddhant-etal-2020-leveraging}, we do not use the architectural modifications of \citet{song2019-dc}, such as extra language embeddings or custom initialization.
+\textbf{MASS} \citet{song2019-dc} adapt the masked language modeling objective~\cite{devlin-etal-2019-bert} to encoder-decoder models.
+MASS masks a span in the input and trains the decoder to predict that span.
+However, the unmasked tokens are not included in the target prefix (Figure~\ref{fig:mass}).
+Following \citet{siddhant-etal-2020-leveraging, siddhant2022towards}, we do not use the architectural modifications of \citet{song2019-dc}, such as extra language embeddings or custom initialization.

-\paragraph{BART} \citet{lewis-etal-2020-bart} propose a DAE objective similar to MASS, but with two differences.
-First, BART uses a slightly different noising strategy that can corrupt more than one input spans in each sentence.
-Second, and more importantly, while the decoder is also trained to reconstruct the source sentence, its input context includes the full prefix, \textit{including} the masked tokens (Figure~\ref{fig:bart}).
+\textbf{BART} \citet{lewis-etal-2020-bart} propose a DAE objective similar to MASS, but with two differences.
+First, BART uses a slightly different noising strategy that can corrupt more than one input span in each sentence.
+Second, and more importantly, while the decoder is also trained to reconstruct the source sentence, its input context contains the full prefix, \textit{including} the masked tokens (Figure~\ref{fig:bart}).